autoplot/documentation/javadoc/org/autoplot/dods/MetaDataScraper.md

+# org.autoplot.dods.MetaDataScraper

-# org.autoplot.dods.MetaDataScraperScrape the metadata from the &lt;dods URL&gt;.html form of the data.
+Scrape the metadata from the &lt;dods URL&gt;.html form of the data.
  Get a new instance, call parse( &lt;dods URL&gt;.html ), then call getAttr(String varName) which returns a Map of the properties.

  Note the scraping is only necessary because Jeremy forgot about the .das and .dds extensions.  .dds returns the stream syntax.  .das returns the metadata.

-MetaDataScraper( )
+# MetaDataScraper( )
 Creates a new instance of SPDFMetaDataScraper.
 Use parseData then getAttr after creating the instance.

 ***